AtakanTekparmak/easy_fnc/README.md

 User Query-> Model -> Function Caller -> Model -> Response
 ```

-The beauty here is the function calling format.
-Functions are defined like this:
+The beauty here is the function calling format ***EasyFNC***, in which the functions are defined like this:

 ```json
 [